SandyWyper/Founders-Coders---Bio-Page/README.md

 - replacement of text on clicking the messages
 - a small respensive gallery
 - a 'return-to-top' button
+- sounds of waves lapping on page load

-Some of the things still to do
+## Some of the things still to do
 ______________________________

 - a better nav bar with drop-down options
 - the image carousel on this page (iframe was playing havoc with layout)
 - animations between messages
 - links to other projects I have done
+- stop the audio somehow!